06 October 2009

 Lined with bitumen in December 2007

 Which turned green due to too much sun.
-So we added floating plants, tiny ones, which industriously covered the entire surface and became just as much of a problem in their turn.
+We added floating plants, tiny ones, which industriously covered the entire surface and became just as much of a problem in their turn.
 Came free from the nursery – the man did try to warn us, WE have to fish it out each week!
 Finally found proper duckweed, which is at least big enough to fish out.
 The trees are now worthy of the name, and begin to throw shade.

 We have a pump and a filter to circulate the water over the waterfall, and to give us that lovely restful noise of trickling, flowing water.
-Ah, I can here it now, as I sit writing … There is so much life in the water – frogs, dragonflies, water snails, water skaters and water beetles.
+There is so much life in the water – frogs, dragonflies, water snails, water skaters and water beetles.
 The cats, and lizards drink here, and birds drink and bathe.
 We have learnt to make a very gently sloping beach – so the wildlife can reach the water.
+And on 28th December 2007, we have a POND!!!

 2 comments:

-Good Morning: Found you on blotanical. this is my first visit to your blog.
+1. Good Morning: Found you on blotanical. this is my first visit to your blog.
 Great Blog, nice job.

 Have a great day,